-How do I get my home ready to sell?
+How to get your home ready to sell

-With the housing market busier than it’s been in a very long time, this might be the right time to take advantage of the momentum and put your own home on the market.
+Are you thinking of moving in the New Year?
+The housing market is busy, so this might be the right time to take advantage of the momentum and put your own home on the market.

-There are record numbers of homebuyers looking right now, so you’ll want to make sure you give yourself the best chance of attracting them, and getting the best price possible for your property.
+There are record numbers of homebuyers looking right now, so make sure you give yourself the best chance of attracting them – and getting the best price for your property.

 Choose the right estate agent